-If a person allegedly commits a crime in Nevada and then flees to another state, Nevada authorities may try to “extradite” that person back to Nevada.
-The person should hire a lawyer both in that state as well as in Nevada to fight for bail release and to protect his/her rights during the extradition process.
+If a person allegedly commits a crime in Nevada and then flees to another state, Nevada authorities may try to “extradite” that person back.
+The person should hire a lawyer in both states for bail release and to protect his/her rights during the extradition process.

 This article provides an overview of how extradition to Nevada operates.
-To learn about extradition from Nevada where suspected fugitives found in Nevada are transferred to other states, go to our article on extradition from Nevada.
+To learn about extradition from Nevada where suspected fugitives found here are transferred to other states, go to our article on extradition from Nevada.

 What is extradition to Nevada?

-Extradition to Nevada is the legal mechanism whereby police in another state arrest someone in that state and surrender him/her to Nevada so that person can answer to criminal charges in Nevada.
+Extradition to Nevada is the legal mechanism whereby police in another state arrest someone in that state and surrender him/her to Nevada so that person can answer to criminal charges.
 For example,

 Tom commits robbery in Nevada and flees to Utah.
-Through extradition Utah police can arrest Tom and transfer him back to Nevada.
-Tom will return to Nevada and be charged with robbery (and fugitive charges as well).
+Through extradition Utah police can arrest Tom and transfer him back to be charged with robbery (and fugitive charges as well).

 There are several types of fugitives that may be extradited to Nevada.
 These include:

-- Suspects who allegedly break the law in Nevada and then escape to another state before he/she can be arrested, charged or sentenced, or
+- Suspects who allegedly break the law and then escape to another state before he/she can be arrested, charged or sentenced, or

-- Nevada inmates who escape from jail or prison to another state, or
+- Inmates who escape from jail or prison to another state, or

-- People who violate bail in Nevada and go to another state, or
+- People who violate bail and go to another state, or

-- People who violate their Nevada parole or probation terms and go to another state, or
+- People who violate their parole or probation terms and go to another state, or

 - People who go to a different state with no knowledge that they have a warrant in Nevada.
 It is typical for these people to first learn of the warrant when a cop pulls them over for a traffic violation and he/she runs a check on them.